 Remove low-hanging leaves that may be submerged in water when placed into vase.
 These can rot and damage remaining stems.

 Make sure to trim stems at 45 degree angle every two days to ensure they can drink as much water as possible.
 Change water every two days also.

 Use only a sparkling clean vase to prevent lingering bacteria causing any damage.

 If you feel your flowers need a little revival, it is okay every 2-3 days to add ¼ teaspoon of bleach and half teaspoon of sugar when changing the water - bleach helps flowers to stay fresh, sugar acts as flower food.

-It is best to keep roses in a cool spot in your home.
+It is best to keep roses in a cool spot in your home, away from direct sunlight.